TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-customer-attemting-to-reach-restricted-port-4.md

 	  ownershipId="Centennial_Cloudnet_VirtualNetwork"
 />

-# Customer attemting to reach restricted port
+# Customer attempting to reach restricted port

 Customer is attempting to reach a port that is restricted by Azure.